DB2-Samples/db2nodejs/README.md

 ## Setting up the database

-1. `webstore.ddl` contains SQL to set up the tables used in this example.
+1. `webstore.ddl` contains SQL to set up the tables required to simulate the mock webstore.
 You can either:

     a.
 Create a database called `WEBSTORE`, or